-Your grade for this course will be largely determined by your meeting the stated expectations for turning in all work and participation in critiques, and to a lesser extent by attendance at guest lectures, completing surveys, returning borrowed equipment, etc. In rare cases, substandard work such as poorly executed images and reports that grievously fail spell and grammar checks have resulted in lowered course grades.
-Again, getting an 'A' in this course is not as meaningful as producing quality work that you will be proud of.
+Your grade for this course will be largely determined by your meeting the stated expectations for turning in all work and participation in critiques, and to a lesser extent by attendance at guest lectures, completing surveys, returning borrowed equipment, etc. In rare cases, substandard work such as poorly executed images and reports that grievously fail spell and grammar checks or display an inappropriately low level of science have resulted in lowered course grades.
+Again, getting an 'A' in this course is not as meaningful as producing quality work that you will be proud of